moq-wg/moq-transport/draft-lcurley-moq-transport.md

 ## SETUP {#message-setup}

-The `SETUP` message is the first message that is exchanged by the client and the server; it allows the peers to establish the mutually supported version and agree on the initial configuration.
-It is a sequence of key-value pairs called *SETUP parameters*; the semantics and the format of individual parameter values MAY depend on what party is sending it.
+The `SETUP` message is the first message that is exchanged by the client and the server; it allows the peers to establish the mutually supported version and agree on the initial configuration before any objects are exchanged.
+It is a sequence of key-value pairs called *SETUP parameters*; the semantics and format of which can vary based on whether the client or server is sending.
+To ensure future extensibility of MoQTransport, the peers MUST ignore unknown setup parameters.
+TODO: describe GREASE for those.

 The wire format of the SETUP message is as follows: